department-of-veterans-affairs/va.gov-team/products/education-careers/stem/stem-standalone-10203/UAT/conversation-guide.md

 ## Moderator logistics
 1. In the Attendees section, make sure everyone except the participant is on mute
-1. Check your [screensharing setup]:
+1. Check your screensharing setup:
    1. Close all additional screens, programs and windows that might interfere with the participant's experience while controlling your computer screen
    1. Clear all pre-fill data in your browser in advance of the session.
 1. The webex facilitator locks the webex meeting when all participants are in attendance and ready to get started.
-1. The facilitator has received the consent form from the participant
+1. Do not begin the session until the facilitator has received the consent form from the participant: [va-consent-form-10203.pdf](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/education-careers/stem/stem-standalone-10203/UAT/va-consent-form-10203.pdf)

 *When the participant is ready and all required attendees (UX, BA, Development, Facilitator) are present,  begin the session with the following intro*

 ### Project-specific setup

-- Ensure that the participant has signed a consent form: https://github.com/department-of-veterans-affairs/va.gov-vfs-teams/blob/master/Templates/va-consent-form-generic.docx
+- Ensure that the participant has signed a consent form: [va-consent-form-10203.pdf](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/education-careers/stem/stem-standalone-10203/UAT/va-consent-form-10203.pdf)

 ## Intro - 5 minutes